AmirrezaMirbeygi/gym-notes/README.md

 1. **Upload Photos**: Upload front and back full-body photos (one-time setup)
 2. **Analyze**: Click "Analyze with AI" to get insights and generate visualizations
 3. **View Results**: See AI-generated muscle mass visualizations and suggestions
+4. **Ask Questions**: Use the "Ask Gymini" section to ask any fitness-related question.
+Your current workout data, muscle scores, and body fat percentage are automatically included as context for personalized responses
-4. **Toggle View**: In Progress tab, toggle between 3D model and AI-generated image
+5. **Toggle View**: In Progress tab, toggle between 3D model and AI-generated image

 ## Configuration